Be a Dentist in the UK- LDS & ORE exam details

 On 29-04-2020 | Read time about 6 Minutes

 Dentists are required to be registered with the General Dental Council (GDC) to practice dentistry in the UK.
-If your primary qualification (BDS) is from outside the European Economic Union, you will have to go through an exam- the Overseas Registration Exam (ORE) or the Licensure in Dental Surgery (LDS) exam to practice dentistry within the UK.
+If your primary qualification (BDS) is from outside the European Economic Union, you will have to go through either of the two exams- the Overseas Registration Exam (ORE) or the Licensure in Dental Surgery (LDS) exam to practice dentistry within the UK.

 The Royal College of Surgeons of England (RCS England) conducts the Licensure in Dental Surgery (LDS) examination and the General Dental Council conducts the Overseas Registration Exam (ORE) for overseas qualified dentists.
 LDS gives you post-nominal letters, as it is a degree/diploma awarded by the Royal College of Surgeons of England.
 Many countries accept the LDS as an equivalent exam for registration with their own dental councils.
 Passing the LDS exam may thus serve as a ticket to practice in many other countries, without having to give the qualifying exams held in that country.
 If you have high chances of not settling in one place and travelling across countries, then LDS may be the better choice out of the two for you.